Silas Creek Parkway (Winston-Salem): Initial plans

-Early Construction
+Early construction

 On October 5, 1959, the North Carolina Department of Transportation (known as the State Highway Commission at the time) approved spending $500,000 to build a partial loop on the outskirts of Winston-Salem.
 It would run between the what was then the new Forsyth Memorial Hospital and the Western Electric Company plant at Reynolda Road.
-The parkway would be ushering in suburban development on the western side of the city and pushing the city's borders west.
-The parkway opened on November 4, 1961.
-In 1963, there were major changes to the route, the parkway was being widened to four lanes all along its route and the at grade intersections at Stratford Road and Robinhood Road were reutilized to grade-separated interchanges improving congestion along its route.
+The parkway would be considered to be "ushering in suburban development on the western side of the city and pushing the city's borders west."
+The parkway opened on November 4, 1961, originally, mostly a two-laned boulevard, which was built in what was then, the western outskirts of Winston-Salem.
+In 1963, the parkway was widened to be a four-lane expressway in more stretches, with the at-grade intersections with Stratford Road and Robinhood Road, rebuilt to grade-separated interchanges.
 In 1968, the Bolton Street intersection was also reutilized to an interchange.
+The Parkway is named after the nearby and parallel nearby creek, located on the west edges of the Buena Vista district.